 YouTube will remind you at the top of your video manager page to give a cell phone number to tie to your account.

 Once you’ve done this, and you should, YouTube will send you a verification code that you can enter in to prove that your account is real.

 Completing this step is crazy important because you’ll get to enjoy these additional features:

 - Uploads longer than 15 minutes

-This is that almighty little check mark placed next to a YouTube channel name.
+This is that the almighty little checkmark is placed next to a YouTube channel name.

 And tons of creators are trying to get it.

-To start, make sure that the Pinterest account is a company one and not a personal one.
+To start, make sure that the Pinterest account is a business one and not a personal one.

 Then, confirm your website.